CaioCeretta/github-coder-speedrun/convit3-digital/apps/backend/nest-concepts.md

 Provider, now, whenever we call prisma, it will know that we are talking about that class, and we will be able to run commands to communicate with the DB

+## Integrating our backend app with our database

+To do so, we'll utilize this Evento.Prisma class, so because this class, is an injectable class, the lifecycle management of this class will be done by the framework, the framework will be the one to create this class, and pass this class as a parameter to our controller, will be the done from it, so we do not need to worry about it.

+The only thing we need to do is, on the EventosController, that one of the parameters of the constructor is

+constructor(readonly repo: EventoPrisma) for the controller to understand that this class is required for our controller and pass it through.
+Now, we need to simply change the behavior of our methods by saying that they will use the repo constant to make the db comm.